KindLab/scDamAndTools/README.md

 NOTE: There may be multiple raw sequencing files pertaining to the same samples, for example from the different sequencing lanes.
 These files should be concatenated, latest prior to the sorting of aligned reads.

-9. For each Illumina library, demultiplex the reads based on the used adapters.
+**Step 9:** For each Illumina library, demultiplex the reads based on the used adapters.
 Make sure the output file format contains the fields “{name}” and “{readname}”, where the barcode name and paired-end read name will be inserted:
 ```
 OUTFMT=“./data/demultiplexed/index01.{name}.{readname}.fastq.gz"
 INFOFN=“./data/demultiplexed/index01.demultiplex_info.txt"